pubnub/chat-examples-javascript/CONTRIBUTING.md

 Snippets are organized in the form of _integration tests_, where each example should be tested to work.
-Snippets used by the Docusaurus `include` plugin which will render them instead of placeholders.
+Snippets are used by the Docusaurus `include` plugin, which will render them instead of placeholders.
 Each `include` directive relies on _tag_ names which should be placed around snippet code: